“Fancy a self-published book that doesn’t look like a self-published book?”

 But apart from that, I also work with a number of loyal customers who regularly feed me new jobs.
 As a result, I may not be able to work on your project constantly.
 I’d need to take a break from it here and there.

-But if you engage me, I can give you more precise information.
+If you engage me, I can give you more precise information.

 And if your project needs to be completed urgently, don’t hesitate, but contact me today!

-Book design from me – the packages
+A book and/or ebook from me – the packages

 * All prices are net prices, and are therefore subject to the statutory VAT.